Kira Narayanan

 Kira Narayanan is an Indian actress and TV presenter.
 She is best known for playing Aayat in "Jee Karda" on Amazon Prime Video, hosting Cricket Live on the Star Sports Network and for playing the role of Princess Jasmine in Disney and BookMyShow's Aladdin the Musical in India.

 Personal life

 Kira grew up in Malaysia and started acting when she was 13.
 She was a member of the National Youth Theatre of Great Britain (London).

 Career

-Television
+Television and film

 Kira debuted as an English Television Sports Anchor for Star Sports India during Vivo Pro Kabaddi Season 7 (2019).
 She then went on to anchor for "Cricket Live" in the absence of Mayanti Langer, hosting her first Indian Premier League (IPL) in 2020, as well as the India/England Test, ODI and T20I Series in 2021.
 She's appeared alongside cricket greats and network regulars Sunil Gavaskar, Brian Lara, Brett Lee, VVS Laxman, Gautham Gambhir, Greame Swann, Lisa Sthalekhar, Irfan Pathan, Harbhajan Singh and Dean Jones.

+She starred in Jee Karda on Amazon Prime Video co-starring Tamannaah Bhatia, and in the 2019 web series Minus One, where she appeared opposite Indian web stars Aisha Ahmed and Ayush Mehra.

+She made her feature film debut as a classical dancer in the 2018 Tamil film Koothan.